Kalimaha/ElevatorSimulator/README.md

 The client contains a timer (_that can be started and paused by the user_).
 At each iteration of the clock the system refresh the status of the elevators.
 When an elevator is requested, the application determines the closest elevator and changes che global schedule accordingly.

-The history of each elevator is stored in the remote database and it can be recolled by the corresponding _History_ button available in the interface.
+The history of each elevator is stored in the remote database and it can be recalled by the corresponding _History_ button available in the interface.

 ### Source Code
 Source code is available on GitHub at [this link](https://github.com/Kalimaha/ElevatorSimulator).